-Committee work with the exception that faculty in the department should have no more than 1 major or 2 minor committee assignments per year, and no assignments should be expected during the candidate's first year of teaching at Augustana
+Committee work with the exception that faculty in the department should have no more than 1 major or 2 minor committee assignments per year, and no assignments should be expected during the candidate's first year of teaching at Augustana.

-Attendance at division and full faculty meetings
+Attendance at division and full faculty meetings.

-Interdisciplinary service (working constructively with colleagues in other departments to create interdisciplinary learning opportunities)
+Interdisciplinary service (working constructively with colleagues in other departments to create interdisciplinary learning opportunities).

-Participation in the general education program (e.g. teaching a first year inquiry course, participating in a learning community)
+Participation in the general education program (e.g. teaching a first year inquiry course, teaching a course or courses that have general education perspectives and/or suffixes).